haf/Http.fs/README.md

 ## Where can I find out more? ##

 There's really not that much to it, but if you want to know the details your best bet is the integration and unit tests.
-The test names describe the functionality pretty well.

 Unit tests describe making the request:
   * createRequest makes a Request with a Method and URL, and sensible defaults